mpelleau/acp-winter2024/_pages/connexions.md

 {% comment %}
 All the course materials will be available on the Caseine plateform, [here](https://moodle.caseine.org/course/view.php?id=1075).

-If you already have a Caseine or an academic account.
-You can login to Caseine and enter the course with the following password: ACPWS2024.
+If you already have a Caseine account, you can login to Caseine and enter the course with the following password: ACPWS2024.

+Alternatively, if your university is member of the eduGAIN Federation, you can log in by clicking on "Other academic account".

-If this is not the case, send us an [email](mailto:acp-school2024@grenoble-inp.fr) so we can create you an account.
+If none of this works, send us an [email](mailto:acp-school2024@grenoble-inp.fr) so we can create you an account.
 {% endcomment %}